-- 1. From the menu toolbar, click Configuration > Security > Maintenance. - 2.
+- 1. In Configuration > System, click the Maintenance tab to open its window. - 2.
 Click Browse to select the local configuration file and then click Import to start importing configuration file. - 3.
 Click Export and set the saving path to save the configuration file.